ligato/docs/docs/user-guide/concepts.md

 There is quite a bit of flexibility in this architecture.

-- individual KV store can support multiple vpp-agent "groups".
+- individual KV data store can support multiple vpp-agent "groups".
-- vpp-agent can receive config data from multiple sources (e.g. KV store, GRPC, etc.).
+- vpp-agent can receive config data from multiple sources (e.g. KV data store, GRPC, etc.).
 A special [orchestrator plugin][orchestrator plugin] synchronizes and resolves any conflicts from the individual sources thus presenting a single source appearance to the vpp-agent configuration plugins.

-It should be noted that the vpp-agent does not require a KV store.
+It should be noted that the vpp-agent does not require a KV data store.
 Configuration data can be provided via GRPC, potentially REST, the [Clientv2][client-v2] API and CLI.
-That said, a KV store such as etcd offers the most convenient method for managing and distributing configuration data.
+That said, a KV data store such as etcd offers the most convenient method for managing and distributing configuration data.

-### What KV Store can I Use?
+### Which KV Data Store can I Use?

 !!!
 Note
-    Some of the items below are technically speaking, KV stores.
+    Some of the items below are technically speaking, KV data stores.
 Some are databases.
-The term `KVDB` (key-value database) will be used as a single term to mean one or the other unless specifically called out.
+To avoid acronym bloat, this section will continue to the `KV data store` to include the database options below as well as the actual key value datastores.

 Technically any.
-The vpp-agent provides connectors to several types of KVDBs stores (see the list below).
-All are built on the common abstraction (called KVDB sync).
+The vpp-agent provides connectors to several types of KV data stores (see the list below).
+All are built on the common abstraction (called [kvdbsync][kvdbsync]).
 It comes with significant advantages - the most important is that the change of which data store or database can be accomplished with a minimum of effort.